Overview

 Sarcoidosis may cause skin problems, which may include:

-• A rash of red or reddish-purple bumps, usually located on the shins or ankles, which may be warm and tender to the touch
+• A rash of small, itchy bumps, usually on the head, neck or legs.
+The rash may be painful.

-• Disfiguring sores (lesions) on the nose, cheeks and ears
+• Open sores on the nose, lips, cheeks and ears, called skin lesions.

-• Growths under the skin (nodules), particularly around scars or tattoos
+• Growths under the skin, especially around scars or tattoos.

 Eye symptoms

 Sarcoidosis can affect the eyes without causing any symptoms, so it's important to have your eyes checked regularly.
-When eye signs and symptoms do occur, they may include:
+When eye symptoms do occur, they may include:

 Heart symptoms